 As the 'user' of the equipment or asset you do not need to worry about the disposal process, that is handled by us as the owner of the equipment or asset.
 All you need to do is to return the equipment to us on the terms agreed at the end of the lease and our experienced Asset Management team do the rest.

 An Operating Lease can have significant tax and financial advantages too compared to alternatives such as Hire Purchase or a Business Loan.
-The rentals may be treated as a revenue expense for budget purposes and subject to your agreement with your auditors, off balance sheet for accounting purposes.
+The rentals may be treated as a revenue expense for budgeting purposes.